What is internal linking, and why does it matter for your hotel?

 - Go to PERFORMANCE and make sure you are on the QUERIES tab, date range should automatically be set to 90 days ( you can adjust your timeframe)

 3. Now there are few ways that you could do this, but they all involve a similar process.
 This is the quickest and simplest.

-- Next, go search on google in your browser and perform a “site:” search for your domain with the keyword, it should look like this
+- Next, go search on google in your browser and perform a "site:" search for your domain with the keyword.
+It would look like this: "site:yourdomain.com [your keyword]".
+The results should look like this.

 C. Find the article that is the most contextually relevant, and copy that URL

-- Click on PAGES > No filter, and input the URL that you copied from the Google “Site:” search
+- Click on the PAGES tab, and input the URL that you copied from the Google "Site:" search

-- Once the filter has been applied, click on the QUERIES button again and you will see the keywords that this page is already ranking/showing for.
+- Once the filter has been applied, click on the QUERIES tab again.
+Here you will see the keywords that this page is already ranking/showing for.

-There is a simple reason as to why I chose a LSI keyword over an exact match keyword.
-The reason is that adds even more context to your articles, and if they are really as good as you think they are, then this will only help to improve performance.
+There is a simple reason as to why I chose an LSI keyword over an exact match keyword.
+The idea is that it adds even more context to your articles, and if they are as good as you think they are, then this will only help to improve performance.